 -

-USB charging port is genuinely useful in daily routines
+The USB charging port is genuinely useful in daily routines

 -

-Removable cover makes maintenance less annoying
+The removable cover makes cleanup less annoying

 Who it is best for